-From the above screenshot, you can see our SQL Server Instead Of DELETE Triggers in is triggered.
+From the above screenshot, you can see that our SQL Server Instead Of DELETE Triggers in is triggered.
 And, instead of deleting 4 records from the Employee table, it is deleting from the Employee Audit table.
 Please use the following SQL Query to check the inserted records in the Employee table

 -- SQL Server Instead Of DELETE Triggers Example SELECT [ID] ,[Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [EmployeeTable]

 Although we performed the delete operation on the Employee table.
 As you can see from the above screenshot, our Emp table is unchanged.
-Next, check the records in the Employee table Audit using the following query.
+Next, check the records in the Employee table Audit using the following select query.